paramt/trackarma/README.md

 The script will output everything in `data/`

 - `chart.png` &ndash; a line graph displaying the Redditor's karma over time
+- `dates.txt`&ndash; the datetime entries of each time `collect_data.py` ran
-- `karma-total.txt` &ndash; a record of the Redditor's karma over time, separated with newlines
+- `karma-total.txt` &ndash; a record of the Redditor's karma over time
-- `karma-delta.txt` &ndash; a record of the Redditor's karma gain over time, separated with newlines
+- `karma-delta.txt` &ndash; a record of the Redditor's karma gain over time